nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 For the author of the publication, use `<p class="docauthor">`.
 For titles where there are more than one author, repeat this for each instance.

-In some titles, more detailed classes for titlepage can be required:
+In some publications, more detailed classes for the titlepage may be required:

 - `<p class="seriestitle>`
 - `<p class="contributor">`